indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "fa-solid fa-clock">}} &nbsp; **When should I arrive/leave for the Indaba𝕏?** {.faq-item}

-We suggest arriving on Sunday July 5th to join us for the opening on Monday morning, and leaving on Friday July 10th in the evening, or a day after.
+We suggest arriving on Sunday July 5th to join us for the opening on Monday morning, and leaving on Friday July 10th.

 #### {{<icon "ti-bag">}} &nbsp; **How packed is the schedule?** {.faq-item}

 Very.
 We have an awesome selection of speakers and activities to fill up the time from ~8:30 am until 5 pm and beyond each day.
 The evening activities are normally optional, but we highly recommend you attend them for the full experience.
-Remember to take time for yourself, and to explore the city and surrounds.
+Remember to also take time for yourself, and to explore the city and surrounds.

 ## Location

 #### {{<icon "ti-pin">}} &nbsp; **Where is the Indaba𝕏 exactly?** {.faq-item}

-The IndabaX 2026 will take place at <a href="https://maps.app.goo.gl/Sonw4Xjc2VhFquBx8">T-Block on UKZN's Westville Campus</a>.
+The IndabaX 2026 will take place at [T-Block on UKZN's Westville Campus](https://maps.app.goo.gl/Sonw4Xjc2VhFquBx8).
 You cannot miss it: the entrance is in the middle of the courtyard behind the pond.

+Hackathons will be held at H1 block, 200m from the main conference venue.
+The AI Fest is in the Main Hall, 50m across the courtyard.

 #### {{<icon "ti-car">}} &nbsp; **Is there parking on campus?** {.faq-item}